TNT226/TNT-JEFFERSON-2025/README.md

 - Short and thin
 - The direction and wheel mechanism do work
 - Fast
+- Solid chassis
+- 3d printed parts on ABS
-- Doesn't violate any rules of the WRO 2024 competition.
+- Doesn't violate any rules of the WRO 2025 competition.